RTÉ Sport: Football

-The Republic of Ireland matches were shown live on the channel for Euro 2004, the 2006 World Cup and Euro 2008, for all of which, they failed to qualify.
-Sky Sports got exclusive rights to Irish matches in the early 2000s and there were fears that National team matches couldn't be seen by fans so the government stepped in and now all Irish home and away qualifying matches have to be shown on Irish free to air TV, meaning either RTÉ, TV3 or TG4, and have remained on RTÉ as well as Sky Sports.
-Irish Home friendlies were exclusive to Sky from 2000 and from 2014 on Premier Sports with highlights broadcast on either RTÉ or TV3.
+The Republic of Ireland matches were shown live on the channel for Euro 2004, the 2006 World Cup and Euro 2008, all of which the team failed to qualify for.
+Sky Sports gained exclusive rights to Irish matches in the early 2000s and there were fears that national team matches could not be seen by fans, so the government stepped in and now all Irish home and away qualifying matches must be shown on Irish free-to-air television (RTÉ, Virgin One or TG4), and have remained on RTÉ as well as Sky Sports.
+Sky Sports held exclusive live rights to Irish home friendlies from 2000, with Premier Sports winning the rights from 2014, with highlights broadcast on either RTÉ or TV3.

 RTÉ Sport broadcasts association football tournaments.
-It showed 64 live games during the 2010 World Cup and that was 200 hours of programming.
+It showed 64 live games (approximately 200 hours of programming) during the 2010 World Cup.

 These were the team of association football pundits that RTÉ Sport announced ahead of the 2010 World Cup.
 Apart from Ossie Ardiles, Dietmar Hamann and Kevin Kilbane, both made their debuts, and Liam Brady, who left his post assisting Ireland manager Giovanni Trapattoni, the rest were all regulars on RTÉ Sport's association football programming.
 The 2010 FIFA World Cup was the ninth for both Bill O'Herlihy and George Hamilton.